 - Hepatitis C

-2. Get a complete copy of your official medical records.
+3. Obtain a copy of your official medical records

-It is required for you to provide a legit copy of your medical records to the doctor that is prescribing you medical marijuana.
-You might be a little bit freaked out about asking your main health care provider for copies of these records, but there are laws in place that protect you from this aspect.
-Should you submit a request, doctors are required to provide you copies of your records.
+You are required to provide an official copy of your medical records to the doctor that is recommending you medical marijuana.
+When you submit a request, doctors are legally required to provide you copies of your records.

 If you would prefer not to go directly to your physician and ask for a copy of your health records, your marijuana doctor can obtain a complete direct transfer.
 This is done by submitting a form and faxing it to your primary health provider.
 They then compile the documents needed and fax them over to your marijuana doctor.
-Though this can save you some time and hassle, not all medical marijuana prescribers offer this service.
+Although this can save you some time and hassle, not all medical marijuana doctors offer this service.

 It might seem impossible to find a doctor who believes in the work of medical marijuana, but though it might be tricky, it is possible.
 Most doctors that do this, do so through clinics.
 These types of clinics are often listed online and promote the fact that they prescribe medical marijuana.

 Once you find a trusted and legit medical marijuana doctor, it’s time to make an appointment.
 Though some clinics do allow walk-ins, make sure you call ahead of time to become familiar with the method the clinic utilizes.

-4. Show up for your appointment on time and be prepared for a full examination.
+5. Attend a doctor’s appointment and be prepared for a full examination

 As with any type of appointment, make sure you arrive to your certification appointment 15 minutes early.
 This will allow you to be sure you are there in time for your appointment and to fill out any necessary paperwork.